Mel B: Ex-Nanny Lorraine Gilles Is Holding My Sex Tapes

 — #UKBiz ???????? (@ukbizz) April 5, 2017

-“I believe that Lorraine and [Belafonte] are acting in concert to deprive me of my personal belongings by either destroying or disseminating said belongings,” Mel B said, according to the court documents.”
+“I believe that Lorraine and [Belafonte] are acting in concert to deprive me of my personal belongings by either destroying or disseminating said belongings,” Mel B said, according to the court documents.

-Mel B has repeatedly asked Gilles for the keys to the storage locker but Gilles has ignored her request.
+Mel B has repeatedly asked Gilles for the keys to the storage locker, but Gilles has ignored her request.

 The latest allegations come after a judge issued a restraining order on Friday blocking Belafonte from making verbal and physical contact with Mel B or any of their children.
 It also barred him from distributing videos or pictures of Mel B.